nyergler/nyergler.github.io/content/posts/2004-02-06-half-measures-half-truths.md

 “I’d really appreciate it if you didn’t put your arm around Garrett; it makes Grandma and Grandpa uncomfortable.”

 I was taken completely off guard.
 My dad has been my biggest ally lately, and I thought my family really accepted me and Garrett (even if they didn’t approve; I’m smart enough to know there’s a difference).
-All I could say was, “sure, <span class="caps">OK</span>.”
-Sure, <span class="caps">OK</span>?
+All I could say was, “sure, OK.”
+Sure, OK?
 Hardly.
 I’ve been kicking myself for that response ever since.
 Why didn’t I say, “I’d really love to talk to Grandma and Grandpa about this since I don’t want to offend them, but do want to feel comfortable in their home.”
 Why didn’t I say, “I didn’t really have my arm around him; they should come to me directly.”
 Or why didn’t I at least say, “hell no, fuck off.”
 Because sometimes I just want them to like me.
 I have my doubts about whether it was really my grandparents who had a problem with things, but that’s another story.
 What’s important here is that my instinct, the first thing I thought of, was appeasment: don’t make them upset, agree to what they say, sell yourself out for a little more of that warm feeling.

 I think I can be forgiven for wanting more of that warm feeling, but I don’t want to ask myself for forgiveness as often this year.
 So what is my Resolution for 2004, my 28th year?
 No more half measures, no more half truths.
 I want to say it again, like a mantra: **No more half measures, No more half truths**.